-It is also interesting to observe that regret does not appear to be the most relevant emotion at play.
-Indeed, conditional on losing, disappointment ranks highest in the scale of reported emotions, while, conditional on winning, happiness ranks the highest.
-Moreover, disappointment displays a qualitatively very similar pattern to regret.
+Table 6 also shows that regret does not appear to be the most relevant emotion at play.
+Indeed, conditional on losing, disappointment ranks highest in the scale of reported emotions.
+Moreover, it displays a qualitatively very similar pattern of variation across feedback treatments and different sizes of the losing margin as regret does.
 Although this might be an artifact of subjects confusing disappointment with regret, it suggests that focusing on regret alone might be too narrow an approach to capture emotions driven by feedback.